 - 1/4 teaspoon salt

-- Place 1 1/2 cups chocolate chips in a microwave-safe bowl.
+- Place 1 1/2 cups chocolate chips and butter in a microwave-safe bowl.
 Heat in 20-second increments, stirring between each interval, until chocolate is melted and smooth.

 - In a large mixing bowl, whip eggs and sugar until thick and pale, about 2 minutes.
 Stir in vanilla and slightly cooled melted chocolate.